-There are many opportunities to work, become part of an exchange program or volunteer in India due to rapid economic growth and market possibilities.
-In this post, I want to focus on tips that are important in my opinion to consider while choosing your experience in India.
+So you want to experience India from a different perspective?
+There are many opportunities to work, become part of an exchange program or volunteer in India due to the rapid economic growth and market possibilities.
+In this post, I want to focus on the factors that can impact significantly your experience in India, thus, in my opinion, are important to consider while choosing your program.

 Read on the work culture and ethics